Civic Lab Marketplace on May 22

 2. Create projects with ready teams

 Project teams are willing to create disruptive, innovative solutions.
-They own and represent 12 commercial corridor project areas and are made up of economic development and planning staff, property/business owners, developers, and PBIDs.
-Teams have executive buy-in and will pitch their visions at The Marketplace.
+They represent 12 commercial corridor project areas, have executive buy-in, and include property owners and public space for pilot projects.
+Teams consist of economic development and planning staff, property/business owners, developers, and PBIDs.
+They will pitch their visions at The Marketplace.

 3. See first hand the opportunities for change